What Is Spotting In Animation? By Neil Blevins Created On: Feb 15th 2026 Updated On: Mar 28th 2026 Software: None

 what will be needed.
 While we're talking about animation here, a

-similar process usually happens for videogames and VFX films.
+similar process happens for videogames and VFX films.

 Spotting Or Bidding?

-The spotting process sometimes is referred to as an asset breakdown,
+So sometimes the spotting process is referred to as an asset breakdown,

 VFX spotting (when you're working on the visual effects for a live